mlz-ictrl/nicos/doc/source/glossary.rst

       Using the :func:`.fix` user command, a device is locked for further "move" commands.  :func:`.release` releases the fix.

+   master
+      The NICOS session that is currently in master mode (see :term:`execution mode`).

    session
       Each instance of a program that creates NICOS objects (and possibly allows the user to execute commands on them) is called a session.